ThaMaster/acg_3d_studio/README.md

 - Implement the support of textures and materials in the state class.
 - Make a function to construct your own scene graph where you can either load files or create your own geometry.
 (This makes it easiser to create a scene instead of needing to implement changes in the *Loader* class).
 - Create additional *UpdateCallback* functions for cool effects.
-- Create a documents for the report.
+- Create a document for the report.

 ### TODO - 2024-01-28